bluemooninc/docker-go-starter/README.md

 You can quick start for GO language development with docker.

+It contain about Go v1.13 with Echo web flame-work and Gorm OR-Mapper with MySQL database.

 You can edit go file which is automatically hot reload by fresh module.

 Sample main.go is simple api just response json data.